pointblankdev/dungeon-master/README.md

 ## Reference extensions

 The DungeonMaster code base comes with a few reference extension contracts.
-These are designated by a code that starts with "EDE" followed by an incrementing number of three digits.
+These are designated by a code that starts with "DME" followed by an incrementing number of three digits.

-### EDE000: Governance Token
+### DME000: Governance Token

 Implements a SIP010 governance token with locking capabilities.
 The DAO has full control over the minting, burning, transferring, and locking.

-### EDE001: Proposal Voting
+### DME001: Proposal Voting

 Allows governance token holders to vote on proposals.
 (Note: _vote_, not _propose_.)
 One token equals one vote.
 Tokens used for voting are locked for the duration of the vote.
 They can then be reclaimed and used again.

-### EDE002: Proposal Submission
+### DME002: Proposal Submission

-Allows governance token holders that own at least 1% of the supply to submit a proposal to be voted on via EDE001.
+Allows governance token holders that own at least 1% of the supply to submit a proposal to be voted on via DME001.
 Proposals that are made this way are subject to a delay of at least 144 blocks (~1 day) to 1004 blocks (~7 days) and run for 1440 blocks (~10 days).
 All these parameters can be changed by a proposal.

-### EDE003: Emergency Proposals
+### DME003: Emergency Proposals

-Manages a list of emergency team members that have the ability to submit emergency proposals to EDE001.
+Manages a list of emergency team members that have the ability to submit emergency proposals to DME001.
 Such proposals are not subject to a start delay and run for only 144 blocks (~1 day).
 This extension is subject to a sunset period after which it deactivates.
 The members, parameters, and sunset period can be changed by a proposal.

-### EDE004: Emergency Execute
+### DME004: Emergency Execute

 Manages a list of executive team members that have the ability to signal for the immediate execution of a proposal.
 This extension is subject to a sunset period after which it deactivates.
 The members, parameters, and sunset period can be changed by a proposal.

-### EDE005: Dev Fund
+### DME005: Dev Fund

 An extension that functions as a development fund.
 It can hold a governance token balance and manages monthly developer payouts.
 The developers that receive a payout as well as the amounts can be changed by a proposal.

 ## Reference proposals

 DungeonMaster also comes with some reference and example proposals.
-These are designated by a code that starts with "EDP" followed by an incrementing number of three digits.
+These are designated by a code that starts with "DMP" followed by an incrementing number of three digits.
 The numbers do not to coincide with extension numbering.

-### EDP000: Bootstrap
+### DMP000: Bootstrap

 A bootstrapping proposal that is meant to be executed when the DungeonMaster is first deployed.
 It initialises boot extensions, sets various parameters on them, and mints initial governance tokens.

-### EDP001: Dev Fund
+### DMP001: Dev Fund

-Enables the EDE005 Dev Fund extension, mints an amount of tokens for it equal to 30% of the current supply, and awards an allowance to two principals.
+Enables the DME005 Dev Fund extension, mints an amount of tokens for it equal to 30% of the current supply, and awards an allowance to two principals.

 ### EDO002: Kill Emergency Execute

-Immediately disables EDE004 Emergency Execute if it passes.
+Immediately disables DME004 Emergency Execute if it passes.

-### EDE003: Whitelist Escrow NFT
+### DME003: Whitelist Escrow NFT

 A simple example on how DungeonMaster can manage third-party smart contracts.